 1 large egg

-1/4 cup milk, room temperature
+1/4 cup whole milk, room temperature

-- In a medium bowl, whisk together flour, baking powder, and salt.
-In another medium bowl, whisk together remaining 2 tablespoons butter, remaining 1/3 cup brown sugar, and the egg.
+In a medium bowl, whisk together flour, baking powder, and salt.
+In another bowl, whisk together remaining 2 tablespoons butter, remaining 1/3 cup brown sugar, and the egg.
 Whisk the milk into the egg mixture.
 Add flour mixture; whisk until batter is smooth.

-- Pour half the batter into souffle dish.
+Pour half the batter into the souffle dish.
 Sprinkle remaining 1/2 cup blueberries over batter.
 Spread remaining batter over blueberries.
 Bake until a cake tester inserted in the middle of the cake comes out clean of batter, about 45 minutes.
 Immediately invert cake onto a serving dish.

-0 comments:
+No comments:

 Post a Comment